 The main symptoms of PTSD are:

 - Re-living the traumatic event through distressing, unwanted memories, vivid nightmares and/or flashbacks.
 This can also include feeling very upset or having intense physical reactions such as heart palpitations or being unable to breathe when reminded of the traumatic event.

 - Avoiding reminders of the traumatic event, including activities, places, people, thoughts or feelings that bring back memories of the trauma.

 - Negative thoughts and feelings such as fear, anger, guilt, or feeling flat or numb a lot of the time.
 A person might blame themselves or others for what happened during or after the traumatic event, feel cut-off from friends and family, or lose interest in day-to-day activities.

 - Feeling wound-up.
 This might mean having trouble sleeping or concentrating, feeling angry or irritable, taking risks, being easily startled, and/or being constantly on the lookout for danger.

-It is not unusual for people with PTSD to experience other mental health problems as well, like depression [link to Recovery – Effects of trauma – Depression] or anxiety [link to Recovery – Effects of trauma – Anxiety].
-Some people may develop a habit of using alcohol or drugs [link to Recovery – Effects of trauma – Alcohol and substance use] as a way of coping.
+- It is not unusual for people with PTSD to experience other mental health problems as well, like depression or anxiety.
+Some people may develop a habit of using alcohol or drugs as a way of coping.

 If you have experienced something traumatic and are still having problems two weeks or more later, talk to your GP or a mental health professional.

 If you are struggling to cope after a traumatic event, talk to your GP.
 You don’t need to keep feeling like this.
-Effective treatments for PTSD are available and you can get better.
+Effective treatments are available and you can get better.